-Our weather in the bay has been amazing, just like spring 🙂 It’s still chilly at night and in the mornings but cold enough for the winter warming goodness of soups and chowders.
+Our weather here in the Bay has been amazing, just like spring. 🙂 It’s still cold at night and in the mornings but still chilly enough for the winter warming goodness of soups and chowders.

 I live 100 metres from the ocean and no matter where you live in New Zealand the ocean isn’t that far away, so I am very ashamed to say….wait for it….shock horror…..I just don’t enjoy eating seafood that much.
 I don’t mind fish but I’m not at all keen on shellfish or crustaceans.
-It does embarrass me, I feel so bad, like I should be shot for treason or something and I when I tell people I can tell they are saying to themselves “pffft a cook who doesn’t like seafood” I can sense their distaste!
+It does embarrass me, I feel so bad like I should be shot for treason or something and when I mention it to people I can tell they are saying to themselves “pfft a cook who doesn’t like seafood” I can sense their distaste!
 I just don’t like the texture or smell of it and don’t even show me a tentacle or an eye of anything like that…..ever.
-I was bought up in an ocean side town and I do love the sea.
+I was brought up in an oceanside town and I do love the sea.
 My family loves seafood and when I was small my favourite things to do was forage for paua around the rocks all afternoon or to spend hours digging my heels in the sand looking for pipis with my nana so I don’t really know what went wrong!
-I mean I know seafood tastes great (the whole world can’t be wrong) I’m just weird.
-Fortunately I have no problem cooking it for other people, I love cooking with it actually.
+I mean I know seafood tastes great (the whole world can’t be wrong), I’m just weird.
+Fortunately, I love cooking it for everyone else!

-So this Seafood Chowder is a favourite with my customers and if I run out they give me grief.
+This recipe was passed on to me from a Chef I worked with so I’m not sure where it came from originally and I’ve only changed the measures and ingredients slightly because it was already perfectly delicious!
+It’s a favourite with my customers and if I run out they give me a lot of grief!
 It’s wonderfully thick and creamy and loaded with seafood.
 It’s perfect to make for a special occasion or if you are having a dinner party especially as the very first chowders were made as communal dishes.
 This particular lot was made because I was given some Tarakihi (a popular NZ fish) and I didn’t have time to cook it that evening so I had to freeze it.
 Seafood is best eaten fresh of course so chowder if perfect to make if you have some frozen.

 Interesting fact (interesting because some of it has to do with PIRATES!) – The word Chowder originates from a few French words; ‘caudron‘ cauldron, ‘chauiere‘ a forged kettle and the French words ‘faire la chaudiere’ meaning fish soup.
 Despite the French origin of the name there is no record of Chowder originating in France or England.